Element-Research/dataload/README.md

 This dataset can be used for sentiment analysis for microblogging websites like Twitter.
 The task is to predict the sentiment of a tweet.
 The input is a sequence of tokenized words with a default maximum sequence length of 50 (i.e. `seqlen=50`).
 Targets can be one of three classes that map to the sentiment of the tweet: 1 = negative, 2 = neutral, 3 = positive.
+The neutral tweets are not present in the training data hence we ignore them from all (train, valid & test) datasets.
+This results in a 2-class (1=Negative, 2=Positive) dataset.
 Tweets are tokenized using the `twitter/twokenize.py` script.
 By default, only words with at least 3 occurrences (i.e. `minfreq=3`) in the training set are kept.
 The dataset is automatically downloaded from `srcurl`, tokenized and parsed into a tensor the first time the loader is used.